Why it is important:

 As you’re reading this, there is likely a major event in the news that may have you worried and is driving the stock market.
-One thing that often keeps people from becoming financially free is letting fear hijack their financial decision making.
-If you let emotion drive your investing decisions rather than logic, your investments will suffer.
+The biggest mistake many individuals make is allowing fear hijack financial decision making.
+If you let emotion drive your investing decisions, your finances will suffer.
+In this article, we’ll review the impact market volatility has had in the past on investments, and what you should do in the face of the next market downturn.

 Past market volatility events:

-You can always find a reason to not invest.
-Whatever headline you’re reading about today, it probably feels like the “real deal”.
+You can always find a reason not to invest.
+Whatever headline you’re reading about today probably feels like the “real deal”.
 Maybe it is, but unless you react in a calm and calculated manner, your investments will control you instead of you controlling them.

 Year | Event | Recovery (Time from market bottom back to pre-event S&P 500 price) |